MDAnalysis/UserGuide/doc/source/contributing_code.rst

 .. note::

-   MDAnalysis does *not* currently use the `black`_ code formatter across the whole project, therefore please consider the following rules:
+   MDAnalysis does *not* currently use the popular `black`_ code formatter across the whole project, therefore please consider the following rules:

    * Do **not run ``black`` on an existing file** that you are editing.
 This makes the diff for the PR very difficult to read.
+Instead use ``darker`` as explained above to only reformat your changes.
    * You *may* run ``black`` on a *new file* that you are adding to the code base.

    For an ongoing discussion (which you are welcome to join) see `issue #2450`_.